-The site is located at altitude of 300M on the western side of Karmi'el, between high rising residential houses, along the Nesiei Israel boulevard.
+The site is located at altitude of 300M on the western side of Karmi’el, between high rising residential houses, along the Nesiei Israel boulevard.
 It is seen in the center of the map below.
-You can point on the purple points to navigate to the selected point.

-During the Byzantine period (5th-7th C) the area of western Galilee was mostly populated by Christians.
-The area within the municipal area of the city of Karmiel was the densest in this region - a total of nine (!)
+During the Byzantine period (5th-7th century) the area of western Galilee was mostly populated by Christians.
+The area within the municipal area of the city of Karmiel was the densest in this region – a total of nine (!)
 Byzantine monasteries were excavated here or identified as such.

 The site of Hurvat Kav was one of the Byzantine monasteries.
 It consists of a number of houses, a convent, and a large and well preserved wine press.
 A Byzantine farm was located near the monastery.

-Most of the Byzantine sites were destroyed in the 7th C during the Persian or Arabic conquests.
+Most of the Byzantine sites were destroyed in the 7th century during the Persian or Arabic conquests.
 A hoard of coins found in Hurvat Kav revealed that site continued to operate several years under the Arab rule.

 After the Arab conquest the new residents occupied the structures.
 Later, the site was used for industrial purposes – a ceramics factory was established on the site.

-During the Ottoman period (16-20th C) an arched structure was built on top of the Byzantine ruins, giving the site its name - "the arched basement" (Khirbet el-Kabu) which was then translated to Hebrew, based on phonetic similarity, to Hurvat Kav (Kav is a Biblical measurement unit) .
+During the Ottoman period (16-20th century) an arched structure was built on top of the Byzantine ruins, giving the site its name – “the arched basement” (Khirbet el-Kabu) which was then translated to Hebrew, based on phonetic similarity, to Hurvat Kav (Kav is a Biblical measurement unit) .
 The arched Ottoman structure, a typical structure used in many Galilee sites, was reconstructed during the excavations.